MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.txt

 =========================

 Write in kickmessages.txt some words, such as "Restarting" for example.
-If the kick message contains one of them, you will be automatically re-connected A kick message "Connection has been lost." is generated by the console itself when connection is lost.
+If the kick message contains one of them, you will automatically be re-connected.
+A kick message "Connection has been lost." is generated by the console itself when connection is lost.
 A kick message "Login failed." is generated the same way when it failed to login to the server.
 A kick message "Failed to ping this IP." is generated when it failed to ping the server.